 Hiding Assets, Income, or Anything Else

 The last thing you want to do is hide anything from the bankruptcy court or the trustee.
-When in doubt, share information with your attorney and he or she can instruct you how to be open about that information when you file for bankruptcy.
-It’s possible to protect a variety of assets when filing for bankruptcy and you’re better off sharing as much information as possible and taking the appropriate measures of protection than you are trying to hide anything.
+When in doubt, share information with your attorney.
+He or she can instruct you how to be open about that information when you file for bankruptcy.
+It’s possible to protect a variety of assets when filing for bankruptcy.
+You’re better off sharing as much information as possible and taking the appropriate measures of protection than you are trying to hide anything.